rocketmlhq/rmldnn/tutorials/self_supervised_inpainting/README.rst

   :align: center

-Because the encoder layers have exactly the same names in both networks, their weights will be transfered from the feature extraction network into the classifier network when we load the model checkpoint in the next run.
+Because the encoder layers have exactly the same names in both networks, their weights will be transferred from the feature extraction network into the classifier network when we load the model checkpoint in the next run.
 Then, we can freeze the weights of certain layers by setting ``trainable = false``, in which case only the remaining (unfrozen) layers would be further trained.
 The more unfrozen layers we have, the better the final accuracy will be, but